rokobarisic/odredivanje-sastava-metagenomskog-uzorka-2024-25/README.md

 ```

 In a benchmark using 4 reference genomes and 4 read files (~6,2GB total size), the
-program completed in under 2 minutes on a machine with Intel Core i5 6500.
+program completed within 40 seconds on a machine with Intel Core i5 6500 utilizing
+multiprocessing.
 Benchmark output:

 ```
 K-mer length: 5